EstherPlomp/TNW-OST-Survey/README.md

 At TU Delft this is offered through open textbooks, or via [MOOCs](https://online-learning.tudelft.nl/courses/) (Massive Open Online Course) and [Open Course Ware](https://ocw.tudelft.nl/).

 ### Preregistration
-**Preregistration is the practise of specifying your research plan in advance of your study and submitting it to a registry.** ([Open Science Framework](https://www.cos.io/initiatives/prereg))
+**Preregistration is the practise of specifying your research plan in advance of your study and submitting it to a registry** ([Open Science Framework](https://www.cos.io/initiatives/prereg)).

 ### Registered Report
 **A registered report is an article format where the study proposal is peerreviewed before the research is undertaken.
 After approved by the reviewers, the results will be published as long as the study proposal is followed and deviations are clearly indicated.
 This article format facilitates the pubcliation of negative results and reduces time wasted on irrelevant study proposals.**